tradingbootcamp/website/README.md

-# Quantcamp
+# Quantitative Trading Bootcamp

-This is the website for Trading Bootcamp by Ricki Heicklen.
+This is the website for the Metagame LLC project Quant Trading Bootcamp.
+It lives at trading.camp.

 ## Setup